The Magisterium

 course they can; The Church respects the intelligence and dignity of all, and it encourages the faithful to use their God given abilities to deepen their faith.

-However, The Church does not encourage its members (or anyone else, for that matter), to concoct theories and doctrine outside what has been made known through Christ...even before there WAS a Bible.
+However, The Church does not encourage its members (or anyone else, for that matter), to concoct theories and doctrine outside what has been made known through Christ...since the time before there WAS a Bible.

-They can pray the Rosary, for example, but that is taken from, and mirrors, Scripture itself.
-But they are not to decide for themselves that baptism is uncessesary, as some Protestants have.
+For example, they can pray the Rosary, but that is taken from, and mirrors, Scripture itself.
+But they are not to decide for themselves that baptism is uncessesary, in clear defiance of Christs teaching, as some Protestants have done.

 Do you see the difference?

-The problem is, very, very few people are well-schooled,
+The problem is, very few people are well-schooled,

 scholarly experts in the ancient languages, cultures, semantics,